TeamGleason/SpeakFaster/webui/README.md

 3. `endpoint`: This is the URL to the API endpoint that serves features such as abbreviation expansion and text prediction.

+Optional URL parameters include:
+- `showMetrics`: Controls whether text-entry metrics such as words-per minute (WPM) and keystroke-saving rate (KSR) are visible in the UI.
+Default: false.

 ### 2. Partner (companion) mode

 The partner mode can be activated with the URL parameter: